Chapter

 What does John 2:15 mean?

-Too often, Jesus is depicted as a soft, sappy, guru, instead of the powerhouse He truly was.
-Incidents such as this show that Jesus was capable of action, righteous anger, and confrontation when it was necessary.
-One critical point to note is that Jesus personally makes the whip which He used to drive these men from the temple.
-He didn't pick something up in a rage and start swinging.
-There was deliberate intent behind His actions, and no mistaking His justified anger.
+Popular culture often depicts Jesus Christ as soft, quiet, and gentle.
+While He exhibited those demeanors when appropriate, Jesus was neither timid, nor weak, nor frail.
+Incidents such as this show that Jesus was capable of action and righteous anger.
+That even included a level of physical confrontation when it became necessary.
+A critical point to note is that Jesus makes the whip which He used to drive these men from the temple.
+He didn't see the problem, lose His temper, and then pick something up to swing in a rage.
+His actions were deliberate, leaving no mistake about His intent or His justified anger.

 Expand